hsutter/cppfront/docs/cpp2/expressions.md

     hello("Polyphemus", 180);
 }
 //  Sample output:
-//      Hello Flimnap, your height is 6.5 inches!
+//      Hi Flimnap, your height is 6.5"!
-//      Hello Goliath, your height is 115.0 inches!
+//      Hi Goliath, your height is 115.0"!
-//      Hello Polyphemus, your height is 180.0 inches!
+//      Hi Polyphemus, your height is 180.0"!
 ```

 To explicitly treat an object name passed as an argument as `move` or `out`, write that keyword before the variable name.